This blog may contain affiliate links. Read our disclosure policy for more info.

 Where to Stay in Banff in Winter

 Banff, being the holiday destination it is, has no shortage of beautiful hotels.
+All over Banff National Park, there are tons of hotels to choose from.
 In fact, it’s hard to book a bad hotel in Banff.
 With that said, there are a few stand-out hotels for every budget.
 You know, those places that offer more for less.

 Please note: Hotel prices in Banff differ from winter to summer.
 In fact, most hotels are more than double the price in summer.

 For budget-conscious travelers, the HI-Banff Alpine Center is my top choice.
 I love this hostel for its fun social atmosphere as well as clean rooms and good facilities.
 One thing to note though is the hostel is located a decent walk from the main area of Banff.

 If you still want a rather inexpensive hotel but would love a great location, the High Country Inn has both (much cheaper in winter, though.)
 The hotel is only a few blocks from the action and although a little outdated, offers an indoor pool, sauna, and hot tub, as well as an onsite restaurant.

 For the more luxurious travelers, the Rimrock Resort Hotel has everything you need.
 The rooms are gorgeous and those mountain views are hard to beat.
 On top of that, they have all the facilities you could want including an indoor pool, spa and wellness center, onsite restaurant, room service, and restaurant.
 Their location is a little out of town though.